-On November 1, 2018, however, Tim Leissner, former chairman in South East Asia, declared guilty of money laundering and bribing public officials.
-The next day, Goldman Sachs wrote in their quarterly report that "any proceedings (...) could result in the impositions of significant fines, penalties and others sanctions against the firm".
-In the quarterly report, possible legal losses in excess of posted loss provisions were increased from 1.5 to 1.8 billion dollars.
+In November 2018, however, Tim Leissner, former chairman in South East Asia, declared guilty of money laundering and bribing public officials.
+The next day, Goldman Sachs wrote in their quarterly report that "any proceedings (...) could result in the impositions of significant fines, penalties and other sanctions against the firm".